 4. Break Down the Agenda into Sessions

-- Opening Session: A welcome address or keynote speech to set the tone for the event.
+- Opening Session: Start with a welcome address or a keynote address to set the tone for the day.

-- Main Sessions: These could include presentations, panels, workshops, or discussions, depending on the nature of the event.
+- Main Sessions: These may be presentations, panel discussions, workshops, or other sessions based on the agenda of your event.

-- Interactive Sessions: Include interactive sessions like Q&A, group activities, or networking events.
+- Interactive Sessions: Keep it interactive with sessions like Q&A sessions, group exercises, or dedicated networking sessions.

 5. Assign Speakers and Facilitators